 Quick Search:

-Does Google Drive Shared With Me Take Up Space?
+User Case: Does Google Drive Shared With Me Take Up Space?

-"My friends have shared a lot of game installers with me.
+Case 2: "My friends have shared a lot of game installers with me.
 Will sharing files take up my storage space?
 I'm afraid that my Google Drive can't store so many files, after all, it is only 15GB.
 Can any friends answer my doubts?"

 When Google indicates that you have used (say) 1.5 GB of Google Drive space, you might think that this includes all the files in your account.
 But this number actually only includes files in "My Drive".
 Shared files are stored in your collaborator’s Google Drive and will not take up space in your account.
-Besides, the following items in Google Drive will not use your storage space, either:

 - Google Doc, Sheet, Slide, Form, Jamboard and drawing files that you created before June 1, 2021, and did not make any edits after that date.